pierrecasenave/Mini-Transat-2019/index.md

 ## What I will be up to in 2019

 Starting in January, I will be training in France to race in the Mini-Transat!
+I made this crappy website for the time being so my friends can have an idea of what I'll be up to.
 Read through if you want to learn more about the race!

 ### The Race